-A mural from the "Know-Your-Rights" series, in the Washington Heights neighborhood in New York City, on October 9, 2015. © Emily Raboteau
+A mural from the "Know-Your-Rights" series, in the Bushwick neighborhood in New York City, on October 7, 2015. © Emily Raboteau A mural from the "Know-Your-Rights" series, in the Washington Heights neighborhood in New York City, on October 9, 2015. © Emily Raboteau